NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: INTRODUCTION

 An important obstacle is the cost of Hessian-based terms, which grows as $O(d^2)$ with input dimension $d$.
 To address this, we instantiate NeST-BO inside lower-dimensional subspaces, using a nested subspace expansion strategy similar to BAxUS \citep{papenmeier2022increasing}.
 This collapses the dominant cost to $O(m^2)$ for subspace dimension $m \ll d$ while preserving the benefits of Newton-step targeting.
 We find that the local Newton step is also naturally robust to the non-stationarity in the mapping from the subspace to the objective function that can be introduced by subspace embeddings, which helps explain why our approach continues to perform well for some problems even as the ambient dimension reaches thousands or more.

 Finally, we find that our acquisition includes a scale factor that balances gradient and Hessian learning whose optimal value must be estimated by, e.g., Monte Carlo sampling; our empirical results show that performance is robust to the precise choice of this factor, and we use a simple default that avoids this extra computation.
-We prove a ``vanishing power-function condition'' showing that NeST-BO drives the Newton-step error to zero as batch size increases regardless of the scale factor, so the algorithm inherits the standard inexact Newton convergence properties: global progress under mild stability and fast local convergence once steps are sufficiently accurate \citep{karimireddy2018global}.
+We prove a ``vanishing power-function condition'' showing that NeST-BO drives the Newton-step error to zero as batch size increases.
+As a result, the method fits squarely within the classical inexact/modified Newton viewpoint: once the step errors are sufficiently small, one recovers the standard fast local convergence behavior of Newton-type methods, while globalization via, e.g., dampling/line search safeguards yields the usual notion of global convergence to stationary points \citep{nocedal2006numerical}.

-In summary, our key contributions are: \begin{itemize} \item A curvature-aware local BO algorithm that explicitly targets the Newton step via a tractable and theoretically-sound acquisition function. \item A scalable instantiation that runs NeST-BO in enlarging subspaces, reducing computation from $O(d^2)$ to $O(m^2)$ (where $d$ and $m$ are the ambient and maximum subspace dimensions) and enabling application to arbitrarily large problems. \item Theoretical guarantees showing that NeST-BO drives Newton-step error to zero and thus inherits strong local quadratic and linear global convergence behavior of modified Newton methods. \item Extensive empirical results on more than 12 synthetic and real-world problems (ranging from 20d to $>$7000d), where NeST-BO variants yield large performance improvements over six state-of-the-art high-dimensional BO baselines. \end{itemize}
+In summary, our key contributions are: \begin{itemize} \item A curvature-aware local BO algorithm that explicitly targets the Newton step via a tractable and theoretically-sound acquisition function. \item A scalable instantiation that runs NeST-BO in enlarging subspaces, reducing computation from $O(d^2)$ to $O(m^2)$, where $d$ and $m$ are the ambient and maximum subspace dimensions. \item Theoretical guarantees showing that NeST-BO drives Newton-step error to zero and thus inherits the convergence behavior of modified Newton methods. \item Extensive empirical results on more than 12 synthetic and real-world problems (ranging from 20d to $>$7000d), where NeST-BO variants yield large performance improvements over six state-of-the-art high-dimensional BO baselines. \end{itemize}